 Potentially Unwanted Applications (PUAs)

-In addition to mobile malware such as trojans and worms, there are other potentially unwanted applications which can end up on a phone, such as adware, trackware, and spyware.
+In addition to malware such as trojans and worms, there are other potentially unwanted applications which can end up on a phone, such as adware, trackware, and spyware.
 Adware can collect user information in order to provide targeted ads.
 Trackware can gather data on the phone’s user and report it back to a third party.
 Spyware can allow another person to access the text messages, multimedia, and GPS information on an infected user’s phone, and even listen in on the user’s phone calls.
-Unlike mobile malware, these applications do not normally aim to incapacitate the user’s phone or disadvantage the user.
+Unlike malware, these applications do not normally aim to incapacitate the user’s phone or disadvantage the user.

 Potentially unwanted applications are, as their names suggest, potentially unwanted.
 They do have legitimate and non-malicious uses in the right hands.
 Adware and trackware on your phone, for example, can be placed on your phone by legitimate providers to deliver user-targeted search results and advertisements informed by your location.